👶

 Responding to Cues

 When you notice early cues, begin your wind-down routine.
+The AAP's baby sleep guidance offer additional guidance on responding to your infant's needs.
 This might include dimming lights, moving to a quieter space, and engaging in calming activities.
 The goal is to support your baby's natural drift toward sleep, not to force it.

 Remember, you're not trying to put your baby to sleep—you're creating the conditions where sleep can happen naturally.